 Ask the locals for advice on where to save money

 When I mentioned we wanted to see the Space Needle, I got the advice to go to the Columbia Tower, instead.
 The tower is higher, the view is better, it’s less packed, and it’s a third of the price.
 Sold!

 Some tourist attractions really aren’t nearly as great as they’re made out to be.
 The locals can tell you which tourist traps are actually worth the money and which ones you should avoid.

 Free attractions can be just as great as paid ones

 Personally, I love exploring bookstores and unless you buy something, they’re free.
 But if you don’t like bookstores, maybe you like hiking, and if you don’t like hiking perhaps you’re interested in dog watching at a local park.

 I feel like a lot of people put pressure to do all of the things on themselves when they’re on vacation, but that’s not necessary.

-Chris and I took free swing dance lessons in a public park and returned the next night for free karaoke.
+My friend and I took free swing dance lessons in a public park and returned the next night for free karaoke.